 - Telestial is interesting in that it offers a big variety of plans and country packages, meaning you can easily find a plan personalised to your data needs and destination.

-Need help choosing a SIM card in France?If so, you can get help finding the right one for your needs and budget by calling our English-speaking customer service line at 09 77 55 72 27 (Monday - Friday, 9:30 am - 7:30 pm), or ask for a free callback.
+Need help choosing a SIM card in France?If so, you can get help finding the right one for your needs and budget by calling our English-speaking customer service line at 09 77 55 72 27 (Monday to Friday, from 8 am to 9 pm and 9:30 am to 6:30 pm on Saturdays and on Sundays 9 am to 5 pm), or ask for a free callback.